nkadel/samba4repo/README.md

 samba4repo
 ==========

-Wrapper for SRPM building tools for Samba 4 on Fedora 29
+Wrapper for SRPM building tools for Samba 4 on Fedora 31, CentOS 7 and 8

 Samba 4.10.0 and later are not compatible with Python 2..
 These tools have been updated to use the EPEL published python36-devel, and build